lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 7. It should allow split-csv or multiple files to be automatically merged into the same data table.
 8. It actively scans for problems with the files and if found reports those to the user.
 9. It will automatically create the data table, the fields, and the data-types, including the primary-key field.
 10. It should be flexibly an (optionally) all-inside-AWS solution, not requiring anyone to have additional special hardware or software, and also allow steps to be done outside of AWS such as analyzing a .csv and the metadata on your local computer.
+11. It should help with generating unique primary key fields(columns).

 ### Brief instructions for deployment and use of this tool:
 #### Recombine the zipped uploadable python environment and upload it into an AWS Lambda Function. ( See this guide for splitting and recombining zip archives: https://github.com/lineality/linux_make_split_zip_archive_multiple_small_parts_for_AWS )